Örebro Airport: Ground transportation

-A coach service is operated by Let's Go By Bus Örebro between the airport and Örebro Central, with services timed to coincide with the Ryanair flights to and from London Stanstead on Mondays and Fridays.
+A coach service is operated by Let's Go By Bus Örebro between the airport and Örebro Central, with services timed to coincide with the Ryanair flights to and from London-Stansted on Fridays and Sundays.
 Tickets can be bought on the bus or on the FlixBus website.
 The nearest public bus stop, (about 2 km away) has services to and from the centre of Örebro.
 It is served by bus 620 on weekdays and bus 600 at weekends.
 Other transport alternatives will likely involve a car or taxi.
 Most flights are tourist charter which attracts child families who mostly use their car for transport.
 There are many parking spaces, which have a fee.